Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - Increase the stack size of Radishes.
 I'd rather have more radishes.
 `0.7.10`
 - Internal changes
+`0.7.12`
+- Increased the trader definition capacity for items from 60 to 100.
 ## Fixes
 `0.7.0`
 - Fixed the rule Is Math Not Zero using the old formula editor